 You’ll also find a ton of cheeky sellers telling you they’ll give you whatever you like from their store as a present, only if you give them a kiss.
 Even saying you have a husband doesn’t stop them!
 Are we women just objects that can be bought for a knickknack?
 It also happened that a few guys on the street started talking to me and inviting me to their places for a shot of vodka.

-I want to make a quick note here for other solo female travelers, a simple no (maybe twice) did the trick.
+A quick note here for other solo female travelers: a simple no (maybe twice) did the trick.
 I never felt unsafe in Azerbaijan.
 I think that people (especially out of the touristy places) are not yet used to visitors, so a western-looking girl does attract a lot of attention.

 Best day trip from Baku: Qobustan

 Note that the letter Q is pronounced as the letter G. In most guides you’ll see this place written as Gobustan, but in Azerbaijan you’ll encounter it always as Qobustan.

 One of the many things that people will try to sell you in Baku is a tour.
 In general I’m more comfortable visiting places on my own (and I’m happy to save on my DIY adventures), so I took a public bus to the outskirts of Baku and then another that drove me to Qobustan (from the old city take bus #125 for 0.20 manat and then bus #195 for 0.80 manat, the former is paid with the BakuCard, that you can get from a machine in any metro or bus station, and the latter is paid in cash).

 If this is too much of a hassle, you can book a tour like this one.

 The way there goes alongside the coast and all you can see are oil drilling rigs.
 I don’t know why, but they caught my attention.
 Even though I know the country lives from its oil, I was surprised to see them everywhere!